suchard-group/BranchSpecificSupplementary/README.md

 docker build --platform ARM64 -t beast docker
 ```

-#### Reproducing the analyses

-You can use the following commands to reproduce the two data examples as described in the manuscript.

-Let's open an interactive bash session under docker container.
+You can now open an interactive bash session under docker container.

 ```
 docker run --mount type=bind,src="$(pwd)",target=/tmp -it beast bash
 ```

+#### Reproducing the analyses

+You can use the following commands to reproduce the two data examples as described in the manuscript.

-To run each of the analyses, please use the corresponding command below in an interactive shell.
+To run each of the analyses, please use the corresponding command below in the interactive bash shell.

 #### BRCA1